uber-web/probe.gl/docs/articles/about-logging.md

 log.probe(priority, message, ...args)();
 ```

-This seemingly "harmless" looking signature actually encapsulates a lot of conventions and built-in capabilities.
+There are a lot of conventions and built-in capabilities.
 The following sections contains observations about this signature and provide more background about what is going on.

-### The Double Function Call
+### Why Double Function Calls?

-First, an initially surprising aspect of the probe API are the double function calls, i.e. the extra parenthesis at the end of `log.probe``(...)()`.
-These are necessary to make sure that the Chrome browser console's clickable links from your log messages are generated correctly.
-Thanks to these double parentheses you can click on a probe in the Chrome console and "go" directly to the probe call in your application source code (rather than to the console.log call inside probe.gl's dist folder).
+A distinctive aspect of the probe API is the requirement for double function calls, i.e. the extra parenthesis at the end of `log.probe``(...)()`.
+The double function calls ensure that the Chrome browser console's clickable links are generated correctly.
+Thanks to these double parentheses you can click on a probe in the Chrome console and "go" directly to the probe call in your application source code.

 The double parenthesis is a rather unusual JavaScript programming idiom and if you forget it nothing will be logged.
 Therefore probe.gl will keep track of whether a returned log function was called and warn you next time you call probe if it wasn't.